 According to Merriam-Webster, the official offal definition is “the viscera and trimmings of a butchered animal removed in preparing it for market or for consumption.”

-Also known as organ meats or variety meats, offal is not commonly consumed in most of the western world.
+Also known as organ meats or variety meats, offal is not commonly consumed in most cuisines of the Western world.
 In many cases, we think of offal for dogs or animals rather than a nutritious addition to our diets.

 However, organ meats are loaded with important vitamins and minerals, often in much higher concentrations than many other foods.

 Furthermore, offal has been highly valued in Traditional Chinese Medicine (TCM) for more than 3,000 years.
-In fact, a basic tenet of TCM is that consuming organ meats from animals will support the same organ in your own body.
+A basic tenet of TCM is that consuming organ meats from animals will support the same organs in your own body.

 There are dozens of “accepted” types of offal, depending on where you live.
-Here are a few of the most common types of offal:
+Here are a few of the most common types of offal and giblets:

 In addition, the folate and riboflavin in chicken liver equal out to over 100 percent of what the average person needs each day.